 It occurred to me: If I’m uncomfortable with a biblical hermeneutic, wherein God will succeed in the “salvation” and “reconciliation” (whatever those terms ultimately mean) of, at the optimistic best, 1 out of every 3 of his children, but perhaps more likely, less than 1 in 250, and will, in His infinite mercy, burn the others “forever” (whatever that term ultimately means), how must God feel about such an interpretation of Itself?
 Is it weird for God that this is what its images decided “Love” looks like?
 Does it make God feel better to hear “God doesn’t send people to Hell?
 That they, by their own free will choose to go,” when “they” is effectively everybody?

 The thing is, these ideas, these conversations only really happen in rooms of likeminded people.
-It sounds dire and tragic and terrifying, but while you and your tribe are sitting in your safe space.
-Evil and destruction are all around you but all of you, there in the sanctuary, have a protective hedge.
-So while you ponder the eventual eradication of “Evil” in the abstract, ignoring the billions of other yous it contains, you feel communal safety all around you in the pews.
+They sound dire and tragic and terrifying, but we and our tribes speak of them while sitting in our safe spaces.
+Evil and destruction are all around us, but all of us, here in the sanctuary, have a protective hedge.
+So while we ponder the eventual eradication of “Evil” in the abstract, ignoring the billions of others our concept of the term encompasses, we feel communal safety all around us in the pews.
 The saved have faces.
 The lost don’t.
 Except, of course, they do.